keldonia/bTime/readme.md

 ## Assumptions

-1. Weeks start on Sunday
+1. Weeks start on Sunday, this is the same as JS's Date object
-1. Times are expected to be in UTC
+1. Times are expected to be in UTC, utility converters are provided
-1. Using 2016 * 2 digits (as a string, once for the schedule, once for bookings) to store the time for the week is ok for 5 min intervals, note this adjusts as time interval size changes.
+1. Using 2016 * 2 digits (as a string, once for the schedule, once for bookings) to store the time for the week at 5 minute intervals, note this adjusts as time interval size changes.
 The efficiency is greater for denser schedules.